cre-dev/pub-data-visualization/README.md

 To obtain the proposed interactive visualizations, the user should :
 * install the package,
 * download the input data,
-* run one the scripts with her own choice of parameters.
+* run one the scripts with ipython and her own choice of parameters.

 # 1. Installation
 It can be installed with :